ba-st/Buoy/docs/reference/Collections.md

 - `<Ns>` is replaced by the string provided in the nth argument
 - `<N?trueString:falseString>` is replaced by `trueString` or `falseString` depending on the boolean provided in the nth argument.

+- `findTokens:` returns a collection of the substrings between the delimiters passed as argument.
+- `includesSubstring:` returns true if the receiver includes the argument.
+- `isAllDigits` returns true if all the characters are digits.
+- `lines` returns a collection of the lines in the receiver.
+- `linesDo:` iterates over the lines in the receiver.
+- `withoutQuoting` returns a copy of the receiver trimming any posible quotes.

 ## Circular Iterator